oDCM - APIs 101 (Tutorial)

 • presentations about your projects

-• afterwards: coaching (get your prototype up and running!)
+• afterwards: coaching session (get your prototype up and running!!!)